gabriel403/g403.co/_posts/2012-07-07-blog-intro.md

 - noframework
 - blog
 ---
-###Don't bother, this is from when I was running my own convulted md->html parsing voodoo.
+###Don't bother, this is from when I was running my own convoluted md->html parsing voodoo.

 I thought it was appropriate that the first blog post on my new blog (apart from the changelog) was about how I developed my blog!